CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Abstract

 \section{Abstract}

-We consider the clone detection and information retrieval problems for source code, well-known tasks important for any programming language.
-Although it is also an important and interesting problem to find code snippets that operate identically but are written in different programming languages, to the best of our knowledge multilingual clone detection has not been studied in literature.
-In this work, we formulate the multilingual clone detection problem and present XCD, a new benchmark dataset produced from the CodeForces submissions dataset.
-Moreover, we present a novel training procedure, called cross-consistency training (CCT), that we apply to train language models on source code in different programming languages.
-The resulting CCT-LM model, initialized with GraphCodeBERT and fine-tuned with CCT, achieves new state of the art, outperforming existing approaches on the POJ-104 clone detection benchmark with 95.67\% MAP and AdvTest code search benchmark with 47.18\% MRR; it also shows the best results on the newly created multilingual clone detection benchmark XCD across all programming languages.
+We consider the well-known and important tasks of clone detection and information retrieval for source code.
+The most standard setup is to search clones inside the same language code snippets.
+But it is also useful to find code snippets with identical behaviour in different programming languages.
+Nevertheless multi- and cross-lingual clone detection has been little studied in literature.
+We present a novel training procedure, cross-consistency training (CCT) leveraging cross-lingual similarity, that we apply to train language models on source code in various programming languages.
+We show that this training is effective both for encoder- and decoder-based models.
+The trained encoder-based CCT-LM model achieves a new state of the art on POJ-104 (monolingual C++ clone detection benchmark) with 96.73\% MAP and AdvTest (monolingual Python code search benchmark) with 47.18\% MRR.
+The decoder-based CCT-LM model shows comparable performance in these tasks.
+In addition, we formulate the multi- and cross-lingual clone detection problem and present XCD, a new benchmark dataset produced from CodeForces submissions.